 5 People Arrested In Killing Of Rapper Pop Smoke, LA Police Say

-Los Angeles police say they have arrested five people in connection to the killing earlier this year of Bashar Jackson — the rapper more famously known as Pop Smoke.
+Los Angeles police say they have arrested five people in connection with the killing earlier this year of Bashar Jackson — the rapper more famously known as Pop Smoke.

-Three men and two juvenile males were arrested, the Los Angeles Police Department announced on Thursday.
+Three men and two juvenile males were arrested, the Los Angeles Police Department announced Thursday.
+They are in the custody of the Robbery-Homicide Division, a department spokesperson told NPR.

+"Early this morning search and arrest warrants were served on several locations in Los Angeles," Officer Norma Eisenman said in an email.
+She added that the names of those who were arrested will be released after they are questioned and booked.

-The police did not release the names of those arrested or give details about what crimes they are suspected of committing.
+The police did not give details about what crimes the men and juveniles are suspected of committing.

 "We will provide further details as they become available," the department said.